Armok628/semstable/README.md

 The library itself is contained within src/hash.\*

+The hash function used is FNV-1a.
+I had come up with my own initially, but FNV-1a has a better dispersion pattern.

 Values are stored and returned as `void *`.
 For more type info, see src/hash.h

 Function                     | Notes